-His short film, AMERICAN STANDARD, (“Dynamite!” – Abel Ferrara, “Truly excellent” – John Patrick Shanley) about a US Veteran returning home to his undocumented immigrant girlfriend aired on the American Forces Network at every US military base around the world.
-His film ULTRA VIOLET FOR SIXTEEN MINUTES, a documentary about the late Ultra Violet – Salvador Dali’s Mistress, Andy Warhol’s muse, and a born-again Mormon – screened at over a dozen festivals worldwide, and was acquired into the permanent collection of the Museum of Modern Art in NY.
+His short film, AMERICAN STANDARD (“Dynamite!” – Abel Ferrara, “Truly excellent” – John Patrick Shanley), about a US Veteran returning home to his undocumented immigrant girlfriend aired on the American Forces Network at every US military base around the world.
+His film ULTRA VIOLET FOR SIXTEEN MINUTES ("Totally engaging" - Al Maysles), a documentary about the late Ultra Violet – Salvador Dali’s Mistress, Andy Warhol’s muse, and a born-again Mormon – screened at over a dozen festivals worldwide, the Pompidou Museum in Paris, and was acquired into the permanent collection of the Museum of Modern Art in NY.

-David has worked in Film, TV, and on Stage with Doug Liman, David Mamet, James Lapine, and opposite Al Pacino.
-He trained as an actor at the British American Drama Academy in London, as well as in the Method and Meisner techniques in NY and LA.
-He produced and starred in Matthew Lessner's short film CHAPEL PERILOUS, which won the Audience Award at the 2014 Sundance Film Festival.
+As an actor, David has worked in Film, TV, and on Stage with Doug Liman, David Mamet, James Lapine, and opposite Al Pacino.
+He trained at the British American Drama Academy in London, as well as in the Method and Meisner techniques in NY and LA.
+He produced and starred in Matthew Lessner's feature AUTOMATIC AT SEA and short film CHAPEL PERILOUS, which won the Audience Award at the 2014 Sundance Film Festival.

 Management: Exile Entertainment, Gary Ungar and Reed Baumgarten - email@example.com

 Commercial Representation: PICROW , Peter Lang and Tiffany Caprice - firstname.lastname@example.org